For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 We saw several Sabine's Gulls at very close range, both in Nome and in Barrow.
 It isn't often that you are close enough to see the contrast between the gray hood and black neck ring, red orbital, and the yellow bill tip all at once!
 Photo by guide Tom Johnson.

-HORNED PUFFIN (Fratercula corniculata) – Very common on the Seward boat trip.
-[N]
+HORNED PUFFIN (Fratercula corniculata) [N]

 Laridae (Gulls, Terns, and Skimmers)